Research Experience for Undergraduates

 Learn more about our program

 REU student housing is provided at an on-campus residence hall (about a 10 minute walk from Loomis Lab) and is fully covered by the program.
-Housing is suite style, with three to four bedrooms surrounding a common living room and kitchen.
-Occasional meals are provided at the dining hall.
+Housing is suite style, with private bedrooms surrounding a common living room and kitchen.
+Occasional meals are provided.

 Appropriate accommodations will be made for any students with disabilities.